Walmart Ammo Ban?

 Walmart recently announced it is stopping the sales of some firearms-related products in its stores.
 Walmart’s CEO, Doug McMillon, indicated that handgun sales will stop at all Walmart stores still selling handguns.
-The retail chain will also stop selling handgun ammunition and ammunition for “short barreled rifles” or “assault-style rifles.”
+Walmart ammo shelves will no longer stocked with handgun ammunition and ammunition for “short barreled rifles” or “assault-style rifles.”
 Finally, Walmart has also asked customers to not openly carry guns in its stores in states where open carry is legal.

 It seems the company is motivated by last month’s shooting at a Walmart in El Paso, Texas that killed more than 20 people.
 According to McMillon, “It’s clear to us that the status quo is unacceptable.”
 Of course, the backlash from the gun industry and supporters of the Second Amendment has been boisterous.

 What does all of this mean for you?

 Now, I want you to take a deep breath and read this section carefully.
 Maybe even read it twice.
 I don’t want you to misunderstand me.

 I think Walmart has likely made a foolish mistake.
 I don’t like its new policies and I don’t think they will do a hoot to stop violence at Walmart stores or anywhere else.
 At the same time, Walmart is well within its rights to decide what happens in its own stores.
 Walmart stores are private property open to the public during posted hours.
 This means that Walmart must abide by state and federal laws that govern access and safety, but it also means that Walmart is free to make the majority of decisions about what takes place on its property and in its stores.